Creating initial dislocation configurations¶

 array.

-As a consequence, when using rotated crystal frames, it is also important to specify the corresponding orientation matrix in the state
+When using rotated crystal frames, it is required to specify the corresponding orientation matrix in the state

 state["Rorient"] = Rorient